ShiveshM/GolemFlavor/docs/source/physics.rst

   :width: 500px
   :align: center

-  Three neutrino flavour oscillation parameters from a fit to global data [9]_.
+  Three neutrino flavor oscillation parameters from a fit to global data [9]_.

 This table shows two columns of values, *normal ordering* and *inverted